Skip to content

 Level 1: Coding Agent Auth

-Your coding agent (Gemini CLI, Claude Code, Codex, etc.) needs its own authentication to function. agents-cli does not control this — each agent handles its own credentials.
+Your coding agent (Antigravity CLI, Claude Code, Codex, etc.) needs its own authentication to function. agents-cli does not control this — each agent handles its own credentials.

 Coding Agent How to authenticate